 From 2007 to 2017, the number of opioids prescribed by the University of Pennsylvania's School of Veterinary Medicine rose by 41%.
 But the number of annual visits rose by only 13%.
 1 This is a troubling trend nationwide, where there is an increase in prescription painkillers for pets, but opioid addicts may be taking advantage of the situation.

 Opioid prescriptions have been declining in many communities around the country in hopes of reducing the rates and dangers of opioid addiction.
 But, many addicts are still searching for their fix.
 While some turn to illegal drugs like heroin, others are taking another route – stealing their pet’s drugs.
 Some publications suggest that opioid addicts are going as far as harming their pets so their furry friends get prescribed opioid painkillers that can be stolen and used for human consumption.
 2

 This is a shocking connection between pets and the opioid epidemic, but not one that should go without concern.
 There are many dangers of opioid addiction, including frightening signs of overdose and deadly risks.
 The FDA has released recommendations for vets looking to treat pain conditions in pets.
 They suggest using alternative drugs instead of opioids for pets, educating pet owners, and future potential requirements for improved reporting of prescribed opioids.2

 Pets are the latest group affected by the dangers of opioid addiction.
 But addicts are often the ones who are hurt the most by active addiction.
-At Banyan Treatment Center, we can help you or a loved one find sobriety from opioid addiction.
+At Banyan Treatment Centers, we can help you or a loved one find sobriety from opioid addiction.
 We offer heroin addiction detox, heroin addiction treatment programs, opiate detox, inpatient care, outpatient care, and an addiction stabilization program.